cospectrum/boxdrive/README.md

 ## Creating Custom Object Stores

-To create a custom object store implementation, inherit from `ObjectStore`:
+To use a custom object store, implement the `ObjectStore` interface and pass an instance to `create_app`:

 ```python
 from boxdrive import (